 ‘He changed my life’, ‘I can’t breathe without my partner’, ‘I’d give up anything for love’.
 Surely you’ve heard these phrases before or even said that yourself.
 Are they really healthy to be told or believed in?

 I want to talk to you about things that get in the way of having a healthy relationship.
-You might have been there without realising it, or you simply know but you are stuck in this mud.
-No worries, there is always a wake up call.
+You might have been there without realizing it, or you simply know but you are stuck in this mud.
+No worries, there is always a wake-up call.
 Let’s start by pointing out some of the most common relationship pitfalls.

 1. Defining your status

 ‘I’ll be happy when I am in a relationship’ or ‘I was raised up with the belief that you must be in a relationship in order to fulfill your life’.
 Many people that I’ve talked with subconsciously desire a relationship because of their family or friends’ pressure: ‘They keep asking me when I will find a partner or why I am alone’.
 To clear that out, remember that you mustn’t let others define your life.
 Also, the fact that you are a loner does not mean you are alone, you simply don’t want to say yes to the first potential partner that shows up.

 2. Seeking validation

 ‘I don’t feel beautiful if he does not tell me so’.
 ‘I think he does not love me anymore, he didn’t tell that to me today’.
 ‘Does he even want me?’
 The answer is simple.
 For men, things are black and white.
 No extra color, just simple maths.
 If a man is with you, it’s because he wants that, he has already seen just enough to desire spending time and sharing moments with you.
 So instead of questioning his feelings simply try to enjoy the moment.
 No matter how often he tells you the words that you want to hear if you are not relaxed, absence takes place.
 The most important thing is that your partner wants confidence from you.
 While it’s nice to hear and know how to receive compliments, you need to give compliments yourself too.